ldicarlo/whatsapp-notification-problem/README.md

 But looking at the notifications, I still see the "hello" channel, which is very confusing.

 ## What I think

 - First of all What's App should remove that behaviour, because it is not UX friendly at all.
 - Then Android should not let developers create channels with differents Ids but the same Names, because they're, as stated in [DDD](https://en.wikipedia.org/wiki/Domain-driven_design#Building_blocks) VALUES and not ENTITIES.

 The User doesn't want to silent the channel with the id `ab2`, but the channel with the name `hello`.

+## What's App's answers

+I contacted What's App support, they told me it was a bug in my device (as they told to someone in the Google Pixel Support).

+This is also an answer from them, to another user [#1][1]:

+> Hi,
+>
+> On Android 10, WhatsApp added special rules for group notifications and message notifications:
+>
+> These notifications are always on by default.
+If you turn them off, the notifications will turn back on when you receive a message.
+> Silent importance is disabled.
+If you set notifications to Silent importance, the notifications will automatically change to Alerting importance when you receive a message.
+> You can adjust your WhatsApp notifications in device Settings > Apps & Notifications > WhatsApp > App notifications.
+If you want to set the behavior to *Other* importance, you can set the notification sound to None.
+For all other pre-populated notifications, we don't recommend modifying importance.
+>
+> This is an intended functionality of the app.
+We apologize for any confusion.
+>
+> Regards,
+>
+> WhatsApp Support Team

+I tried it, it has the same behaviour.

 ## Additional Info

-In contacted What's App support, they told me it was a bug in my device (as they told to someone in the Google Pixel Support)

 The app is the simplest one I could do and I'm no expert in Android.